This juicy, flavorful Roasted Turkey breast with garlic-herb compound butter makes a beautiful centerpiece for any holiday dinner table.

 Instructions

-- Let turkey breast sit at room temperature for an hour before roasting.
-Pat the skin dry with paper towels.
+- Let turkey breast sit at room temperature (70 degrees F) for an hour before roasting.
+Trim any excess skin.
 Preheat oven to 425 degrees F. Place a flat or V-rack in a large roasting pan.